Bachelor of Arts in Anthropology

 - Which courses at a CCC satisfy any lower-division major requirements for this major;

-Remedial courses are not transferable and do not apply to the minimum 60 units/90 quarters required for admission.
+Remedial courses are not transferable and do not apply to the minimum 60 semester units/90 quarter units required for admission.

 Additional units for courses that are repeated do not apply to the minimum 60 units required for upper-division transfer (for example, if a course was not passed on the first attempt or was taken to earn a better grade).